Gravedigger7789/Hylian-Shield-BOTW/STL/Ender 3 Split/README.md

-# Hylian Shield Split for Ender 5 Plus (350x350x400)
+# Hylian Shield Split for Ender 3 (220x220x250)

-This folder contains the [Hylian Shield](../Hylian-Shield-BOTW.stl) sliced to fit on an Ender 5 plus bed size (350mm x 350mm x 400mm)
+This folder contains the [Hylian Shield](../Hylian-Shield-BOTW.stl) sliced to fit on an Ender 3 bed size (220mm x 220mm x 250mm)

 The common parts for the cut-out sections can be found [here](../Comman\ Parts)